 In this study, the onset of induced estrus following CIDR removal occurred at 58.1 ± 3.1 hours in Ongole cows and 57.4 ± 2.3 hours in Gir cows.
 These findings align with previous studies on estrus induction timing using various protocols.
 Reddy et al. (2022) found that the onset of induced estrus with the Ovsynch protocol was 54.13 ± 0.97 hours and 52.58 ± 1.04 hours.
 Peralta-Torres et al. (2020) observed a 100% ovulation rate in buffaloes within 69 to 78 hours after CIDR removal, while Khan et al. (2018) recorded ovulation rates of 74% at 72.2 hours and 93% at 68.1 hours with CIDR+EB and CIDR+eCG protocols, respectively.
 Ahmed et al. (2016) and Vijayarajan et al. (2009) reported estrus onset at 48.75 ± 0.71 and 52.1 ± 2.39 hours, respectively, with similar synchronization protocols.
 Hirole et al. (2018) and Ratnaparkhi et al. (2020) also reported times close to these findings, with estrus onset at 53.20 ± 1.8 and 54.60 ± 2.44 hours in dairy cows using Ovsynch.
 In contrast, Prajapathi et al. (2019) reported 62.1 ± 2.26 hrs with Ovsynch protocol which is slightly longer than the present findings.

-The conception rates observed in Ongole and Gir cattle were 100% and 94% respectively, Andurkar and Kadu (1995) reported a 100% conception rate in buffaloes treated with CIDR plus PGF2α .
+The conception rates observed in Ongole and Gir cows were 100% and 94% respectively, Andurkar and Kadu (1995) reported a 100% conception rate in buffaloes treated with CIDR plus PGF2α .
 Drost (2007) reported a conception rate of 57.5% in dairy cows when treated with the Ovsynch protocol combined with CIDR.
 According to Senger (2005), the use of exogenous progesterone (CIDR) restricts follicular development and maturation, thereby delaying ovulation until the CIDR device is removed, which aids in the synchronization of estrus and enhances timing for conception.
 Pursley et al. (2001) found that anovulatory cows fitted with an intravaginal progesterone device (CIDR) during the GnRH and PGF2α administration of the Ovsynch protocol had higher pregnancy rates (55.2%) compared to those subjected to Ovsynch without a CIDR (34.7%).
 In comparison, López-Gatius and López-Béjar (2002) found that the CIDR protocol resulted in a higher pregnancy rate (28.1%, n = 64) compared to the Ovsynch protocol (3.1%, n = 64).
 Murugavel et al. (2009) reported a 27.30% conception rate in buffaloes following the CIDR plus Ovsynch protocol.
 However, improved conception rates with CIDR treatment may be attributed to fixed-time breeding, as suggested by Zaabel et al. (2009), which helps in better synchronization.
 Additionally, CIDR withdrawal influences the secretion of estrogen and progesterone, enhancing reproductive outcomes, as noted by Singh et al. (2010).
 In contrary, Naiko et al. (2016) reported a 17% conception rate using the Ovsynch + CIDR protocol in Kankrej cattle, which was lower than the results of this study.

-The 100% estrus response in postpartum anestrus Gir and Ongole is due to CIDR protocol.
+The 100% estrus response in postpartum anestrus Gir and Ongole cows is due to CIDR protocol.
 The notably high conception rate achieved in this study using the CIDR protocol may be attributed to the precise regulation of plasma progesterone levels during the preconception period (Honparkhe et al., 2011).
 Additionally, the adequate priming of the reproductive system with sufficient circulating progesterone before conception likely facilitated better development of ovulatory follicles, that would yield a better developed CL (Folman et al., 1990).
 Subsequently, the administration of PGF2α on day 7 would have lysed the well-developed corpus lutem resulting in sudden withdrawal of progesterone.
 The reduced levels of progesterone would have triggered the hypothalamic GnRH release and subsequent and pituitary LH release that induced ovulation and conception.